Kruci-no/Brusselator-ComputerAssistedProof/README.md

 # Brusselator-ComputerAssistedProof

-The code is used for computer-assisted proof of the existence of a periodic orbit and its attraction for the non-autonomous Chafee-Infante system:
+The code is used for computer-assisted proof of the existence of a periodic orbit and its attraction for the Brusselator system:

 ```math
 \begin{cases}